KiltedCode/khandaria-campaign/sessions/2023/2023-06-15-its-not-the-fall-that-kills-you.md

 but giants live to 800

 `Faleor` tells `Pawtrick` to be ready
-calls upon `Erastil` to switch teemwork to Blood of the Empire
+calls upon `Erastil` to switch teamwork to Blood of the Empire
 see heads come over the ridge
 see `North` and `Turf`
 `North` holds up a hand